 - Tokens are transferable, and all Ether wallets will automatically store the newly created tokens

-- Transactions using that token is done smoothly
+- Transactions using that token are done smoothly

-A token is compliance with ERC20 if the developer of the token contract implement the following interfaces:
+A token is in compliance with ERC20 if the developer of the token contract implements the following interfaces:

-- The token name with function name, it returns the name of the token.
+- The token name with the function returns the name of the token.

-- The token symbol with function symbol, it returns the symbol that token will use.
+- The token symbol with function symbol, it returns the symbol that the token will use.

-- The token decimal places, function that returns the unit8 decimals the token uses.
+- The token decimal places a function that returns the unit8 decimals the token uses.

-- How much the owner want to start off with: function balanceOf, it returns the account balance.
+- How much the owner wants to start off with: function balanceOf, it returns the account balance.

-- The amount of tokens in circulation: function totalSupply, it returns the total token supply.
+- The number of tokens in circulation: function totalSupply, it returns the total token supply.

 - The transfer value: function transfer (address _to, unit256 _value), this function is in charge of the transfer events. the function should revert a transaction if the sending account _from does not have sufficient balance.

-- The transfer from: function transferFrom, this function is used for withdrawal workflow, it allows contracts on the Blockchain to transfer tokens on token holder behalf.
+- The transfer from: function transferFrom, this function is used for withdrawal workflow, it allows contracts on the Blockchain to transfer tokens on the token holder’s behalf.

 - The events: with function transfer (address indexed _from, address indexed _to, unit256 _value) its triggered when a token has been successfully transferred and function approval (address indexed _owner, address indexed _spender, unit 256 _value) this must trigger on any successful call.

-What did ERC223 has added to ERC20 and what are the advantages?
+What did ERC223 add to ERC20, and what are the advantages?

-Initially the idea of ERC223 came to play when the amount of lost tokens on Ethereum Blockchain went sky rocketing, this was due to lack of possibility to handle incoming transactions.
-Ethereum Blockchain is a leading network for number of lost tokens.
-Top 8 ERC20 contracts with losses will come up to approximately 3 million USD worth of tokens. how does this happen? once an ERC20 token is sent to a contract that is not designed to work with that ERC20 tokens, the contract will not reject the tokens because the contract does not recognize an incoming transaction.
-Consequently the token will get stuck the that contract balance.
-ERC223 will allow users to only send their tokens to either wallet or contracts with the same transfer function, this way it prevents the loosing of the token.
+Initially, the idea of ERC223 came to play when the number of lost tokens on Ethereum Blockchain went skyrocketing, this was due to the lack of possibility to handle incoming transactions.
+Ethereum Blockchain is a leading network for a number of lost tokens.
+The top 8 ERC20 contracts with losses will come up to approximately 3 million USD worth of tokens. how does this happen? once an ERC20 token is sent to a contract that is not designed to work with that ERC20 token, the contract will not reject the tokens because the contract does not recognize an incoming transaction.
+Consequently, the token will get stuck in that contract balance.
+ERC223 will allow users to only send their tokens to either wallet or contracts with the same transfer function, preventing the token’s loss.
 ERC223 introduces the function transfer (address _to, unit _value, bytes _data).
-This function transfers tokens with invoking the function tokenFallback in _to, only if _to is a contract.
-This will allow the smart contract to actively handle sent tokens.
-Whereas when an ERC20 token is transferred, the token contract is not notifying the receiver that the transfer has occurred, to that end the address receiver has no possibility to handle the incoming transaction and therefore no way to reject not supported tokens.
+This function transfers tokens by invoking the function tokenFallback in _to, only if _to is a contract.
+This will allow the smart contract to handle sent tokens actively.
+Whereas when an ERC20 token is transferred, the token contract is not notifying the receiver that the transfer has occurred, to that end, the address receiver has no possibility to handle the incoming transaction and, therefore, no way to reject not supported tokens.

 A seamless token transfer is another advantage of ERC223 over ERC20.
-An ERC20 transaction between a regular (not a contract) and contract are two different transactions.
-There two functions need to be triggered, first the approve function on the token contract and latter the transferForm on the other contract (the receiver).
-ERC223 has addressed this more efficiently by allowing to use the same transfer function.
-ERC223 could be sent by only calling the transfer function on the token contract with no if the receiver is a regular address of a wallet or a contract.
-Due to this shortcut another advantage that ERC223 has is the gas cost, ERC233 consumes almost half as much as an ERC token.
+An ERC20 transaction between a regular (not a contract) and a contract are two different transactions.
+These two functions need to be triggered, first, the approve function on the token contract and later the transferForm on the other contract (the receiver).
+ERC223 has addressed this more efficiently by allowing to use of the same transfer function.
+ERC223 could be sent by only calling the transfer function on the token contract with no if the receiver is a regular wallet address or a contract.
+Due to this shortcut, another advantage that ERC223 has is the gas cost, ERC233 consumes almost half as much as an ERC token.

-So as discussed above ERC223 advantages over ERC20 comes down to the following points:
+So as discussed above, ERC223 advantages over ERC20 come down to the following points: